Welcome to MoneyPantry.com. A money blog established in 2013.

 My mission is to make personal finance something that everyday people can understand.

 No, I do not have any degrees in business or finance.

 And I don’t have hundreds of thousands of followers on Twitter and Facebook (yet!)

 Like most people, I want to live a better financial life.
 So in the last decade or so I have been reading, researching, learning, and taking action, all in hopes of improving my finances.

 Throughout this time, one recurring theme that I kept noticing was the difficulty most of us have in understanding all the financial jargon.

-And if you can’t understand how things work, how can you improve it?
+And if you can’t understand how things work, how can you improve them?

 So, I started MoneyPantry to share what I have learned (and continue to learn) in an easy-to-understand language.